apache/incubator-datalab/README.md

 -   *infrastructure-provisioning/src/general/files/<cloud_provider>/my-tool_Dockerfile* – used for building template
     Docker image and describes which files, scripts, templates are required and will be copied to template Docker image.
--   *infrastructure-provisioning/src/general/files/<cloud_provider>/my-tool_descriptsion.json* – JSON file for Data Lab Web
+-   *infrastructure-provisioning/src/general/files/<cloud_provider>/my-tool_descriptsion.json* – JSON file for DataLab Web
     UI.
 In this file you can specify:
   * exploratory\_environment\_shapes – list of EC2 shapes
   * exploratory\_environment\_versions – description of template